prototypsthlm/Switchboard/README.md

 An example might be

 1. doing an artist search on Spotify
-2. taking the first five artist names from the Spotify-result and searching last.fm for upcoming events for these artists
+2. taking the first five artist names from the Spotify-result and searching Last.fm for upcoming events for these artists

 A flow like this is described as a JSON config file that is then inputted to switchboard and specifies which API-actions to call and what data goes where.
 To help with the concoction of these config files, or "routines", switchboard is bundled with the utility application "the operator" which provides a UI for creating routines.
 Chef also helps in providing an oversight of existing API-methods as well as possible in-parameters and output-values for these.